kampersanda/rcomp/README.md

 The code has been tested only on Mac OS X and Linux.
 That is, this library considers only UNIX-compatible OS.

+## Implementations

+The library implements several data structures and provides the following variants of R-comp defined in `rlbwt_types.hpp`:

+- `rlbwt_types::lfig_naive` is a straightforward implementation with the LF-interval graph of `O(r)` nodes, and
+- `rlbwt_types::glfig_serialized<g>` is a spece-efficient implementation with the LF-interval graph of `O(r/g)` nodes,

+where `r` is the number of runs in BWT.

+Also, the library implements r-index on the data structures, providing `count` and `locate` queries in the compressed space.
+In the same manner as `rlbwt_types`, the variations are defined in `rindex_types.hpp`.

+### Limitations

+- An input text must not contain the `0x00` character because it is used as the special end marker.
+- In the current version, static global variables are employed in class `GroupedFIndex` commonly used in classes `(Rlbwt|Rindex)_GLFIG`.
+Please do NOT create multiple instances of `glfig_serialized` in a single process.

 ## Sample usage

 ### RLBWT